 Although funding is not guaranteed, every effort is made to provide each student with financial support through the first four years of the program.
-The amount and source of funding may vary from year to year as funding sources may vary from year to year.
-This aid is in the form of fellowships, grants, work-study awards, teaching assistantships, research assistantships, clinical assistantships, matching tuition grants, out of state merit awards, and loans.
+The amount and source of funding may vary from year to year as funding sources often vary from year to year.
+This aid is in the form of fellowships, grants, teaching assistantships, research assistantships, clinical assistantships, tuition funding, out of state merit awards, and need based aid, (e.g. tuition grants, workstudy awards, and loans).
 See the Graduate School Financial page for additional information about various funding opportunities (https://graduateschool.uccs.edu/uccs-finances/finance-resources).